 C. Procedure Highlights: Of the steps to be filmed, which will viewers benefit most from seeing?
 Please list 4-6 steps from this script by their step numbers (e.g. 2.1).

-Steps
+Steps 4.3 drop test

+3.3 ; L/D scan

+2.1 & 2.4 spinning riffler & MOR

+5.2, 5.5 & 5.8 bulk crush

 D. Critical Steps: What is the single most difficult aspect of this procedure?
 Please list 1-2 steps from this script and briefly describe how you ensure success.

-Step(s)
+Step(s) 4.3 limit catalyst discharge rate in the drop tube by lowering vibratory frequency.
+Ensure by observing an empty collision plate and one by one catalyst extrudate file in the feeder chute.

+Overall: minimize impact of ambient moisture by proceeding steadily without letting samples sit around.
+Jar the samples for breaks in the procedure of any considerable length.

 E. Filming: Will filming need to take place in multiple locations?
 (Y/N) N